Who I Am

 Personal Values and Identity

 My identity as an educator is deeply rooted in my personal values of compassion, empathy, and cultural awareness.
-I believe that understanding and appreciating diversity is fundamental to creating inclusive learning environments where all students can thrive.
+I believe that understanding diversity is fundamental to creating inclusive learning environments where all students can thrive.
+Not just cultural diversity, but also diversity in teaching philosophies, learning styles, interests, and backgrounds.

 Beliefs Shaping My Perception of Learning and Teaching